 All of those restaurants have some kind of flying motif in their names.
 Miriam Cocina Latina doesn't carry that theme.
 But: "There are some 'flying things' in the interior," Wynne says.
 (The theme doesn't matter much to him, anyhow, he says.)

 He wants his diners to know that "this is Miriam's Mexican restaurant.
 And I'm her partner."
 The website lists her as "the boss."

-The new restaurant is expected to open in May 2019 at 2015 Woodall Rogers Freeway, in Dallas, near Klyde Warren Park.
-Menus aren't available yet.
+The new restaurant opened May 8, 2019, at 2015 Woodall Rogers Freeway, in Dallas, near Klyde Warren Park.
 The restaurant won't have Lark's chalkboards on the walls, which featured local artists' work.

 "Most all of Lark," he says, "will be RIP."